-The concept of kvk being, teaching by doing and learning by doing, is based on work experience and there is no any prescribed syllabus.
-The mandate of kvk includes Providing advisory services such as Kisan goshti, Kisan diwas, Kisan Mela, Field demonstration etc. On farm testing which includes technology refinement and assessment.
+The concept of kvk being, teaching by doing and learning by doing, is based on work experience and there is no prescribed syllabus.
+The mandate of kvk includes Providing advisory services such as Kisan goshti, Kisan diwas, Kisan Mela, Field demonstration, etc. On-farm testing which includes technology refinement and assessment.

 KVK Mirzapur is adorned with one professor coordinator, 5 subject specialists along with various officials who carry out their job efficiently.

 Mirzapur lying in the South-East part of Uttar Pradesh.
-With population of more than 20 lacs, the district contains 1698 villages.
+With a population of more than 20 lacs, the district contains 1698 villages.
 Agro-climatically, the district falls under two zones, viz.
 Indo-Gangetic Plain and Vindhya Zone with alluvial soil and degraded soil respectively.
-The place has no assured irrigation facilities and hence, the farmers mostly practice specific dry land agriculture.
-The district is quiet rich in terms of livestock population too.
+The place has no assured irrigation facilities and hence, the farmers mostly practice specific dryland agriculture.
+The district is quite rich in terms of livestock population too.

-The presence of 500 acre of farm within the campus for agriculture purpose aids to the practical knowledge.
+The presence of 500 acres of the farm within the campus for agriculture purpose aids in the practical knowledge.

-Conducting farm fairs such as Jal Shakti program, Swacchata Abhiyan, Rabi/Kharif Goshti.
-Such programs serve a medium for we agriculture students to get acquainted with the new technology.
+Conducting farm fairs such as the Jal Shakti program, Swacchata Abhiyan, Rabi/Kharif Goshti.
+Such programs serve a medium for our agriculture students to get acquainted with the new technology.

-There are several varieties that have been till date developed in the laboratories and fields of Institute of Agricultural Sciences BHU.
+There are several varieties that have been to date developed in the laboratories and fields of the Institute of Agricultural Sciences BHU.
 Some of them being:

 Radhe Type-4 (Gram)